 3. When you are done: leave bags of recycling and trash (separated) near the signposts only on campus roads (University Drive, Kirby Drive, or St. Marie St. on the UMD side) for Facilities Management to collect.
 You can also leave extra boxes of gloves and rolls of bags on top of the trash bags for UMD Facilities Management to collect.

-When to participate: Clean-ups are needed year-round, although targeted areas may change as groups volunteer.
+When to hold a cleanup: Clean-ups are needed year-round, although targeted areas may change as groups volunteer.
 Early in Fall semester and anytime after the snow melts are excellent times.
 Summer clean-ups along the local creeks are much appreciated.

 Outgoing, friendly people are needed to talk a little trash!
-The purpose of trash talking at UMD is to educate people and reduce the amount of recyclable and compostable items going to the landfill by teaching people to sort properly.
+The purpose of trash talking at UMD is to educate people to sort their items properly and reduce the amount of recyclable and compostable items going to the landfill.

-Students who participate will wear official Trash Talker nametags and stand near high-traffic waste stations to assist people in sorting their materials correctly.
+Students who participate will undergo a brief training (10 minutes), wear official Trash Talker nametags and stand near high-traffic waste stations to assist/guide/coach people in sorting.
 A few examples of high-traffic areas are the Food Court or Kirby Student Center Lounge.

 Do you find yourself pulling plastic bottles out of the trash bin and putting them in the recycling bin?
 Do you ever wonder how much of our trash is actually trash?
 Then you've come to the right place!
 If you're down to sort through bags of waste and analyze the results then WE NEED YOU!

 Waste Audits are conducted every semester to monitor how our waste sorting system is doing and whether or not people are putting the Right Thing in the Right Bin.
 Each audit helps us to target where to focus our education and outreach initiatives.
-If you want to volunteer for an upcoming waste audit, please fill out our Volunteer Form and be sure to check the Waste Audit box.
+Check out the results from past audits here.